XDM-ZSBW/cloud-yourl/wiki/STATUS.md

 ## 🎯 Source of Truth

 **yourl.cloud** is always the source of truth for latest information.
-The wiki is automatically updated from the main repository using the `update_wiki.py` script.
+The wiki is manually synchronized from the main repository.
+Automatic synchronization via `update_wiki.py` is planned for future implementation.

 ## 🔗 Pull Request Support